fbpx

 Building_Inspection_Report_pdf

-The building & pest report can take between 7-8 days to arrange and get back, so it’s best to start looking for someone to help with this sooner rather than later.
+The building & pest report can take 7-8 days to arrange and get back, so it’s best to start looking for someone to help with this sooner rather than later.

 Again, do your due diligence…

 If you don’t put forward strong contract terms in today’s market, you could cost yourself THOUSANDS.
-Fortunately, you don’t need to be a Property Mogul to master amazing contract terms.
+Fortunately, you don’t need to be a property mogul to master amazing contract terms.
 This section will show you specific steps you can use to master contract terms.
 No law degree is required!

-Your contract includes terms around finance, settlement and building and pest.
+Your contract includes terms around finance, settlement building and pest.
 Sharpening your contract terms as much as possible will ensure that you are not just competing on price.
 In Brisbane, we find the fewer days for finance, building and pest and settlement, the more competitive your offer will be!

 • Settlement.
-Most people are putting settlement at 30 days.
-But know the settlement that works for your seller.
+The most common settlement period is 30 days.
+But know what settlement period works for your seller.
 Some sellers want a quick settlement.
-Others are looking for an extended settlement to give them more time to find a new home or avoid temporary accommodation while looking for the next property to settle.
-If you know the time motivations of the seller, you can adapt your offer to fit their requirements, and you might also be able to get a slightly lower price and still get the offer accepted.
+Others are looking for an extended settlement to give them more time to find a new home or avoid temporary accommodation while looking for the next property to buy.
+If you know the seller’s time motivations, you can adapt your offer to fit their requirements.
+You might also be able to get a slightly lower price and still get the offer accepted.

 • Building and pest.
 You can reduce your building and pest to 7 days, and it might actually help your offer stand out.
+If you’re thinking of including a building and pest clause, aim to expedite this process.
+While many opt for a 7 or even 14-day period, consider shortening this to 2 or 3 days.
+This just gives a seller one less thing to worry about.

 You might be surprised to know you do not need to sign a contract of sale to make an offer on a property.
 We have had offers accepted on a house in writing via email before taking the time to fill out the contract.

-In most cases, the Real Estate agent will come back and complete the contract of sale for you.
+In most cases, the real estate agent will come back and complete the contract of sale for you.

 The most important information you need to make an offer is: